Lisa Blunt Rochester's life has been about expanding opportunity for everyone.

 She also served as the CEO of the Metropolitan Wilmington Urban League – an action-oriented, public policy research think-tank focused on the inclusion of people of color.

 Lisa grew up in Wilmington, graduated from Padua Academy, and worked her first job at the McDonald’s on Market Street.
 She majored in International Relations as an undergraduate at Fairleigh Dickinson University and later earned a Master’s in Urban Affairs and Public Policy from the University of Delaware.
 Lisa believes our national security requires a strong understanding of the rest of the world.
 She has helped women enter the workforce in the Middle East, provided vaccines to children in Africa, and co-authored a book while living in China with her late husband Charles.
 Her book, THRIVE: 34 Women, 18 Countries, One Goal, profiles women who reinvented themselves while living in a foreign country.

-Lisa is the proud mother of Alyssa, age 29, and Alex, age 31, both of whom graduated from Delaware’s public schools.
+Lisa is the proud mother of Alyssa and Alex, both of whom graduated from Delaware’s public schools.